flowerfine/scaleph/tools/docker/hadoop/README.md

 * Set client configuration parameter `dfs.client.use.datanode.hostname` to `true`
 * Set client configuration parameter `dfs.datanode.use.datanode.hostname` to `true`

-If you do not want to add `${namenode container id} ${datanode container id}` to your local hosts file, you can set datanode container hostname to `datanode` and namenode container hostname to `namenode` by `hostname` instruction to container configuraion in `docker-compose.yaml`:
+If you do not want to add `${namenode container id} ${datanode container id} ...` to your local hosts file, you can set datanode container hostname to `datanode` and namenode container hostname to `namenode` by `hostname` instruction to container configuraion in `docker-compose.yaml`:

 ```yaml
 ...